edprince/dissertation/chapters/methodology.md

 and current usage of JavaScript and ECMAScript.

 ## A Brief History and Analysis of JavaScript and ECMAScript
-JavaScript is a programming language created in 1995.
-ECMAScript was designed as a way to standardise JavaScript - and was first released in 1997.
+ECMAScript (European Computer Manufacturer's Association) was designed as a way to standardise JavaScript
+(a programming language created in 1995) - and was first released in 1997.
 Versions have been regularly released, with ES6/ES2015 being the current modern standard.
-For this dissertation, it will be referred to as ES6 for consistency.
-The issue with ES6 is that not all versions of browsers support ES6, many still only support up to ES5.
-This means developers are either stuck developing purely in ES5, limiting them to old features, or they can use the Babel compiler to compile their ES6 code into valid and compatibile ES5 - ensuring cross-browser compatibility, whilst having use of ES6 features.
+Initially it was named ES6, but later renamed ES2015.
+For consistency, this dissertation will always refer to it as "ES2015".
+Whilst the 9th edition of ECMAScript (ES2018) was finalised in June 2018, browsers are some way behind, with only modern browsers supporting the features of ES2015 - limiting them to old features, or they can use a compiler such as Babel to compile their ES2015 code into valid and compatibile ES5 - ensuring cross-browser compatibility, whilst having use of ES2015 features.

+## Puppeteer

+Puppeteer is a Node Library which provides a high-level API to control headless or non-headless Chrome instances over the DevTools protocol.
+This allows programmatic control over the browser, offering automation capabilities.
+The DevTools protocol has the ability to set the throttle speed of the browser when running a performance profile - lending itself perfectly for the experiment being conducted in the following chapter.
+Rather than manually opening the testbed application, selecting the throttle speed, and running a performance profile, Puppeteer allows all of this to be automated - with the resulting performance profile being saved into its own file.
+This increased the number of experiments it would be feasible to run - adding credibility to the results collected.

 ## Testbed Application